 You’re going to meet a lot of great people on the road, many of whom may become lifelong friends.
 Unfortunately, you may also run across a few not-so-good types.
 While we don’t like thinking about worst case scenario—when it comes to the idea of theft and your RV, it’s best to be prepared.
 RVs are a kind of double-whammy for would-be thieves: not only are they a motor vehicle (or trailer), they’re also a home full of belongings that you value.

-Here are several ways you can help deter Grand Theft RV.
+Here are several ways you can help deter Grand Theft RV, from simple lighting hacks to useful tools.

 Trailer Hitch and Fifth Wheel Locks